Last Updated on Samuel Franklinby

 - Players can have multiple special talent setups with the skill talent preset system.

-- Obtaining special talents has some of the most diverse sources in Idleon with some from quests, purchased directly, the respective world merit shops or dropped from monsters.
+- Obtaining special talents has some of the most diverse sources in Idleon with some from quests, purchased directly, the respective world merit shops, party dungeon progress or dropped from monsters.

 Special Talents Build and How To Get Them